Hatem-Zehir/Hatem-Zehir/README.md

+Hi, I’m @Hatem-Zehir, I have a passion for pattern recognition and machine learning.
+In the course of my engineering education, I focused on electronics and later on instrumentation.
+Very recently, I started as a PhD student on Biometric Security.

-👋 Hi, I’m @Hatem-Zehir, a freshly graduated electronics and instrumentation engineer.
-Mastering several programming languages (Python, MicroPython, C/C++, Assembly and VHDL), PLC and microcontrollers (PIC, AVR, Arduino, ESP32), I also have some skills in machine learning and computer vision.
+I master several programming languages (Python, MicroPython, C/C++, Assembly and VHDL) and microcontrollers (PIC, AVR, Arduino, ESP32, STM32).

 **Programming languages:**
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)